ViBlog/viewpager/viewpager-intro.md

 }
 ```

-#### v4.PagerTitleStrip
+### v4.PagerTitleStrip
 PagerTitleStrip will display the Title provided and display the previous and next page title and they are not clickable to scroll to the next/previous page.

 ![PagerTitleStrip rendering][pagerTitleStripAnimated]

-To use it you will need to add into into the ViewPager like below
+To use it you will need to add it into the ViewPager like below.

 ```
 <android.support.v4.view.ViewPager